- Email: Tripp.Lake@lewisbrisbois.com

 - Fax: 303.861.7767

-Donald E. "Tripp" Lake, III is a partner in the Denver office of Lewis Brisbois and a member of the Intellectual Property & Technology Practice.
+Donald E. "Tripp" Lake, III is a partner in the Denver and San Francisco offices of Lewis Brisbois and a member of the Intellectual Property & Technology Practice.
 Mr. Lake is an experienced trial and appellate attorney focusing his practice in the areas of intellectual property, antitrust and commercial litigation, with an emphasis on the intersection between patent and antitrust law.
 Mr. Lake also has broad experience representing health care entities, including representation of physicians and health care facilities as they face growing challenges, ranging from allegations of negligence to the complexities of state and federal regulation.
 Mr. Lake has tried more than 65 jury trials, including more than 60 as lead counsel, and has also represented clients in dozens of appeals in both federal and state courts.
 Through this extensive trial and appellate experience, he honed his skills in communicating complex scientific and legal principles into digestible arguments for juries.

 Mr. Lake has served as lead counsel for clients in patent infringement suits involving subject matter as diverse as software, electrical engineering, fluidics and biomechanics of small particles, primarily in the biotechnology and agri-business fields.
 He is experienced in complex litigation, currently managing cases as complex as patent litigation involving 11 patents-in-suit with asserted antitrust counterclaims, to working with multi-district litigation involving the measurement of petroleum by volume in disparate temperatures.
 In his role as appellate counsel, Mr. Lake has handled matters as diverse as representing amicus curiae in Microsoft v. i4i, briefing cases before the Federal Circuit Court of Appeals, securing an original proceeding from a Colorado trial court to the Colorado Supreme Court on a question of physician privacy and appearances before the 10th Circuit Court of Appeals and the Colorado Court of Appeals.